apache/pulsar-manager/README.md

     * `backend-service`: The IP address or domain name of the backend service.
     * `password`: The password should be more than or equal to 6 digits.

+    #### Seeding default super-user via application.properties

+    Application properties expose variables which allow you to configure default super-user that will be seeded on application startup.

+    Mark `default.superuser.enable` flag as true and configure the rest of the required fields.

+    Keep in mind that passwords adhere to standard password policies.

+    ```
+    # default superuser configuration
+    default.superuser.enable=
+    default.superuser.name=
+    default.superuser.password=
+    default.superuser.email=
+    ```

 2. Create an environment.